llouison/Adas_Pizza/README.md

 ## 🚀 Completion looks like:

-- You have a working pizza app with a database.
+- You have a working pizza app with a database, a controller, and a model.
-- Your pizza app has a controller and a model.
+- You can add pizza flavors to the database.
 - You have styled your pizza app.
 - **You have chronicled every error you encountered in your errors.md markdown file,** along with the steps you think you may need to fix it.